NREL/HPC/docs/Documentation/Development/Languages/Python/dask.md

 ## Installation

 Dask can be installed via Conda.
-For example, to install Dask into a new conda environment:
+For example, to install Dask into a new conda environment, first load the appropriate anaconda moduel (e.g., `module load anaconda3` on Kestrel), adn then run:

 ```
 conda env create -n dask python=3.9